Eric Kush: Chicago Bears

 On September 4, 2016, Kush was claimed off waivers by the Chicago Bears.
 He appeared in eight games with four starts for the Bears in 2016.

 On February 15, 2017, Kush signed a two-year contract extension with the Bears.
 Kush suffered a torn hamstring during training camp and was ruled out for the season.

 Kush started the first seven weeks of the 2018 season at left guard, eventually sharing time with rookie James Daniels.
 Daniels took over the position when Kush suffered a neck injury.
 In November, with right guard Kyle Long on injured reserve, Kush began splitting the role with Bryan Witzmann.

 Cleveland Browns

 On March 14, 2019, Kush signed a two-year contract with the Cleveland Browns.

 Kush was released by the Browns on February 17, 2020.

 Las Vegas Raiders

 On March 30, 2020, Kush signed a one-year contract with the Las Vegas Raiders.
-He was placed on injured reserve on September 5, 2020, and released with an injury settlement the next day.
+He was placed on injured reserve on September 5, and released with an injury settlement the next day.

 Chicago Bears (second stint)

-On November 10, 2020, Kush was signed to the Chicago Bears practice squad.
+On November 10, 2020, Kush was signed to the Chicago Bears' practice squad.
 He was elevated to the active roster on November 16 for the team's week 10 game against the Minnesota Vikings, and reverted to the practice squad after the game.
-His practice squad contract with the team expired after the season on January 18, 2021.
+Kush practice squad contract with the team expired after the season on January 18, 2021.